 Are you looking for a delicious lunch option that is full of protein but low in points?
-Our Weight Watchers Zero Point Tuna Salad is sure to please.
-This tuna salad is easy to make, delicious, and best of all zero WW Freestyle Smart points.
+Our Weight Watchers Tuna Salad is sure to please.
+This tuna salad is easy to make and delicious.

 Weight Watchers Tuna Salad

 For years, tuna has been a popular diet food, and with good reason.
 Tuna is low in calories while high in filling protein.
 It’s also inexpensive and easy to use since you can keep a few cans of tuna on hand.

 Our family loves this Weightwatchers Tuna Salad Recipe.
 I make it often as a filling lunch option for my busy days, plus it’s easy to meal prep.